mmcco/bioparse/README.md

-# bioparse
+# legofit-lite
-A Golang library for parsing various bioinformatics file formats.
+A Golang project that reimplements parts of Legofit.